sjsu-dma-bfa/sjsu-dma-bfa.github.io/2021f/artists/ArtistPageREADME.md

 - Format example: cpergerson_image_1.jpg

 ## Video
-Our page will support a YouTube or Vimeo link
+Our page will support a YouTube or Vimeo link. <br>
 Provide a text file in your folder with a link to the video

 ## Website and Social Media info
-Provide a text file with your website and other social media accounts Currently supported social media links: Instagram, Twitter, and LinkedIn.
+Provide a text file with your website and other social media accounts.
+Currently supported social media links: Instagram, Twitter, and LinkedIn.
 Talk to the web dev team if you want more support.